Parasite genomic surveillance

 One of MalariaGEN’s core principles is to provide clear attribution and recognition of all the groups that have contributed to a data resource.
 The Plasmodium resource lists each sample against the partner study that it belongs to, with a description of the scientific aims of the study and the local investigators that led the work.
 The power of this this collaborative approach has resulted in MalariaGEN

-- Releasing open access data of P. falciparum genome variation in 7,000 worldwide sample.
+- Releasing open access data of P. falciparum genome variation in 20,000+ worldwide samples.

 - Discovering the evolving drug resistance and infection history of P. vivax